mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 $readn is an identifier that returns the line that $read() matched.
 We can use that to start searching for our pattern on the next line.

-For example, to search all the line containing the word ‘test’ in a file, we can construct a loop like this:
+For example, to search all the line containing the word 'test' in a file, we can construct a loop like this:

 .. code:: text